 Reverse ETL (R-ETL) | Included; Generous row allowances; Cost-effective; Less configurable | Core Feature; Highly Robust & Configurable; Potentially higher cost depending on usage |

-Event Collection | Core Strength; Wide Source Support; Includes Tag Management | Add-on Feature (“Events”); Fewer Event Sources; Requires separate Tag Manager |
+Event Collection | Core Strength; Wide Source Support; Includes Tag Management | Add-on Feature (Hightouch Events); Fewer Event Sources; Requires separate Tag Manager |

-Key Differentiators | Broad Integration Catalog, Unify, Tag Mgmt, Cloud Object ETL, Marketer-Friendly interface | AI Decisioning, MatchBoost, Git Sync, Broader DB Source Support, Specific Integrations |
+Key Differentiators | Broad Integration Catalog, Unify, Tag Management, Cloud Object ETL, Marketer-friendly interface, API-based Workspace Management & Terraform Provider | AI Decisioning, MatchBoost, Git Sync, Broader DB Source Support, Specific Integrations |

 Ideal User Profile | Marketing/Product-led teams; Emphasis on real-time event collection; Greenfield collection implementations | Data-mature teams; Warehouse-centric stack; Need for granular R-ETL control/advanced features |

-Custom Object Handling | Add-on (“Linked Audiences/Events”); Less mature | Included (“Models”); More Mature & Flexible |
+Custom Object Handling | Add-on (Linked Audiences/Events); Less mature | Included (Models); More Mature & Flexible |

 Deep Dive: Segment (The Event-Driven CDP)